iyume/iyume/README.md

     Art:
         Piano  # practicing
         Write  # thinking as well, and know more on my blog
+    Others:
+        Animation, ADV, Lightnovel, much more...

 extern me
 exit 0
 ```

-Usually in a daze.
-Rarely talking in public group (more in forum).
-As a CTF player and writer, I am not diving into developing.
+Usually in a daze and rarely talking in public group (more in forum).
+As a CTF player and a daily writer, I am not diving into developing.
 I will be glad to make real friends.